 assist with appropriate referrals and arrangements for community services; and

-report good cause in TWIST if the problem cannot be resolved to allow initiation or continuation of service activities for the present time
+report good cause in WorkInTexas.com if the problem cannot be resolved to allow initiation or continuation of service activities for the present time

 Choices customers are counted in the participation-rate denominator during a good cause period.

-B-305: Literacy Assessment
+B-305: Functional Educational Level Assessment

-A literacy assessment is required for Choices participants who are:
+A functional educational level assessment is required for Choices participants who are:

 at least 18 years of age; or

-heads of households, as determined by HHSC, who are not yet age 18, have not completed secondary school or received an HSE credential and are not attending secondary school.
+heads of households, as determined by HHSC, who are not yet age 18, have not completed secondary school or earned an HSE credential, and are not attending secondary school.

-Boards must ensure that Workforce Solutions Office staffs;
+Boards must ensure that Workforce Solutions Office staff:

-administers a literacy assessment, using the Test of Adult Basic Education (TABE) or SUPERA®, to determine

-the Choices participant’s literacy level; and
+administers an assessment using a test approved by the National Reporting System for Adult Education to determine the functional educational level.
+The complete list of those tests can be found at Federal Register: Tests Determined To Be Suitable for Use in the National Reporting System for Adult Education; and

-reports the grade-level result from the literacy assessment in TWIST Assessment/Testing tab as soon as possible, but no later than the data entry deadline for the first month of an individual’s Choices participation
+reports the grade-level result from the functional educational level assessment in WorkInTexas.com as soon as possible, but no later than the data entry deadline for the first month of an individual’s Choices participation.

-Literacy assessment scores do not expire, so retesting is not required.
+Functional educational level assessment scores do not expire, so retesting is not required.
 Although, individuals may be retested to determine whether there is an improvement in basic skills after participation in educational components.

-Boards must be aware that Workforce Solutions Office staff is not required to administer literacy assessments to the following:
+Boards must be aware that Workforce Solutions Office staff is not required to administer functional educational level assessments to the following:

 Individuals who receive an earned income deduction (EID) from HHSC (These individuals are employed for 30 hours per week and earn at least $700 per month.
 They receive TANF only for a four-month period.)

 Individuals who receive a hardship exemption after their time limits expire.
 (HHSC’s automated system only accepts TABE scores and adjusts the time-limited benefits tier for individuals whose time-limited benefits have not expired.)